Field Interactions

 Numbers that exceed the range of safe integers in Javascript are replaced in JSON by reading the associated LogScale value directly.
 This is to avoid that incorrect numbers are displayed.
 These replaced numbers are highlighted in JSON data to indicate that they might be wrong.
 For more information, see Troubleshooting: UI Warning: The actual value is different from what is displayed.

-• Use field as series creates a time chart and creates individual series for each value of this field that it finds.
+• Use field as series generates a Time Chart with individual series for each value in the selected field.

 • Count occurrences gives the number of occurrences for the field.

-• Max value and Percentiles only appear in case of number fields — for example, if it is a number it is possible to get a timeChart() percentile query.
+• Max value and Percentiles are available on number fields only — for example, when LogScale detects a number, it will generate a timeChart() percentile query.

-When you hover one of the available options under Timechart, you will get a description of what will happen to the query string.
-In the following example shown, the option selected is going to append timeChart(#repo) to the query.
+When you hover over one of the available options under Timechart, you will get a tooltip describing the query update.
+In the following example, the option selected appends timeChart() to the query, for the #repo field.

 Tip